Skip to content

 Project Description

-This project covers the area above ‘Pesje’ cave, right between the ‘Druzmirsko jezero’ and ‘Velenjsko jezero’ lakes.
+This project covers the area in Družmirje between the two lakes ‘Druzmirsko jezero’ and ‘Velenjsko jezero’.
 Intense underground mining has caused surface subsidence in several locations.
 To prevent water spillage from one lake to another the area needs frequent monitoring and repairs.
-Those are carried out by filling the damaged terrain with by-products from a nearby Sostanj Thermal Power Plant.
+Those are carried out by filling in the damaged terrain with by-products from the nearby Šoštanj Thermal Power Plant.

 Drones in Mining and Site Rehabilitation